What are put options? Everything you need to know

 Investors often utilize put options as a form of hedging, which involves taking an offsetting position to protect against potential losses.
 This is done to minimize downside risk and create a safeguard against unfavorable market movements by purchasing put options.

-Let’s try and understand better with the help of an example.
+Let’s try to understand this better with the help of an example.

 • Let’s say you buy a put option for a company at a premium of $2.
 The lot size is 100, the strike price is $50, and the options expire in three months.
 You can sell 100 company shares at $50 per share within that time frame.